 It all depends on what we know; however, the most significant collection of documents, confirming or denying Jewish origin for the lack of other evidence, are vital records — documents that accompany us at the most important moments of our lives — birth, marriage and death.
 These records are registered and kept in local civil registry offices.
 Therefore, one must know the place where the family was from before the war.
 After the war, many families changed their place of residence: some moved (or were moved) to Western Poland, and families from east of the Bug River had to leave their homes in order to still living within the newly redrawn borders of post-war Poland.
 In short, if we do not know the place of origin of the family before the war, we start with the last generation for whom we have a location then go further and further back.
 If, for instance, grandmother was born before the war and died after the war, in her death certificate we will see such hints as her place of birth, parents’ names, mother’s maiden name.
 Then we can reach for the pre-war records, in which information is not corrupted, changed or distorted.
 It is also important to remember that pre-war vital records were registered in separate books for each religion with Jewish records in so-called „Mosaic” registers.
 As there were no mixed or civil marriages, anyone who decided to marry a person from a different religion, had to decide about conversion.

 In the case of Jewish families whose members survived the Second World War, one can usually find a trace of them in the Registry of Jewish Survivors or other documents of the Central Committee of the Jews in Poland which are held in the archives of our Institute.
-The registration of Jews who survived from the Holocaust was conducted until 1951.
+The registration of Jews who survived from the Shoah was conducted until 1951.